plan-systems/design-docs/proof-of-correctness.md

    - When `HeaderCrypt` is decrypted using **[]K<sub>C</sub>**, it operates on a _virtual_ channel:
 ```
 type EntryHeader struct {
-    EntryOp           EntryOp  // Specifies how to interepret this entry.
+    EntryOp           int32    // Op code specifying how to interpret this entry.
 Typically, POST_CONTENT
     TimeSealed        int64    // Unix timestamp of when this header was encrypted and signed.
     ChannelID         UUID     // "Channel" that this entry is posted to (or operates on)
     ChannelEpoch      UUID     // Epoch of the channel in effect when this entry was sealed